 Filters: Types: Citation (X)

-Folders: ROOT > ScienceBase Catalog > National and Regional Climate Adaptation Science Centers > Northeast CASC > FY 2018 Projects > Vulnerability Assessment and Adaptation Planning for Projected Changes in Water Quality and Quantity for Protected Areas in the Upper Mississippi Watershed > Approved Products ( Show direct descendants )2 results (8ms)
+Folders: ROOT > ScienceBase Catalog > National and Regional Climate Adaptation Science Centers > Northeast CASC > FY 2018 Projects > Vulnerability Assessment and Adaptation Planning for Projected Changes in Water Quality and Quantity for Protected Areas in the Upper Mississippi Watershed > Approved Products ( Show all descendants )2 results (8ms)

 Mapping climate change vulnerability of aquatic-riparian ecosystems using decision-relevant indicators